zuozhenggh/learning-library/developer-library/multicloud/verrazzano/access-application/access-application.md

    ![Advanced](images/14.png " ")

 3. Select *Proceed to verrazzano default XX.XX.XX.XX.nip.io(unsafe)*.
-If you are the not getthing this option for proceed, just type *thisisunsafe* without any space.
+If you are the not getting this option for proceed, just type *thisisunsafe* without any space.
 Do the same for opening other URLs of Verrazzano Consoles.

    ![Proceed](images/15.png " ")